Sonseca: Demographics

-Sonseca has consistently ranked among the Spanish towns with the highest immigration rates, comparable to larger cities such as Valencia or Murcia.
+Sonseca has consistently ranked among the Spanish towns with the highest immigration rates, comparable in relative terms to larger cities such as Valencia or Murcia.

-As of 2024, its population stands at 11,328 inhabitants (INE), making it the ninth most populated municipality in the province of Toledo, following Toledo, Talavera de la Reina, Illescas, Seseña, Torrijos, Ocaña, Fuensalida and Yuncos.
+As of 2024, its population stands at 11,452 inhabitants (INE), making it the ninth most populated municipality in the province of Toledo, following Toledo, Talavera de la Reina, Illescas, Seseña, Torrijos, Ocaña, Fuensalida, and Yuncos.

-Due to its extensive industrial network, Sonseca also attracts a significant amount of floating population from nearby towns and regions, especially during the peak production season of marzipan and turrón.
-It is estimated that the town generates around 10,000 jobs during this high-demand period.
+Due to its extensive industrial network, Sonseca also attracts a significant floating population from nearby towns and regions, especially during the peak production season of marzipan and turrón.
+It is estimated that the town provides around 10,000 jobs during this high-demand period.